xr-comic-science/website/_src/pages/index.md

 :::comsci-intro

-**XR Comic Science** is a group of scientists, designers, writers and illustrators from the [Extinction Rebellion](https://extinctionrebellion.de) movement in Germany.
-We use images, graphics and text to share scientific facts about the climate crisis.
-This website documents our past and ongoing projects.
+XR Comic Science is a group of scientists, designers, writers and illustrators from the Extinction Rebellion movement.
+We were founded in Berlin, Germany in May 2019, and use images, graphics, and text to share scientific facts about the environmental crisis.

 :::